3 Days in Osaka without bursting your budget

 We soon figured that it just wasn’t worth getting any of the unlimited passes as we weren’t traveling too far out.
 However, upon more research, it might actually make sense to get an Icoca Prepaid Card.

-If you’re travelling to Kyoto and Nara, the Icoca Prepaid Card also covers these these regions so you can save the hassle of dealing with buying single tickets before every train ride.
+If you’re travelling to Kyoto and Nara, the Icoca Prepaid Card also covers these regions so you can save the hassle of dealing with buying single tickets before every train ride.

 For ¥2,000 they can be purchased from Kansai Airport and includes a ¥500 refundable deposit – although, the card remains valid for 10 years so you might just want to save it for your next visit!